General Fees for Semester Study Abroad Programs

 All students participating on an HPU semester study abroad or exchange program will be billed the regular HPU semester tuition and fees assessed for the term that the student is abroad.
-Where students on HPU semester study abroad programs also are billed for room and board fees, students on HPU exchange programs are not billed by HPU for their room and board.
-Instead, they will pay their room and board fees to the host institution, a local landlord, and/or use the funds to pay for groceries/meals abroad.
+For some HPU semester study abroad programs, students are also billed for room and board fees; and in some cases they will pay their room and board fees to the host institution, a local landlord, and/or use the funds to pay for groceries/meals abroad.
+For specific program costs, visit the program’s website listed under the Study Abroad Programs menu.
+For an overview of semester programs, visit the the Semester Study Abroad Programs page.

 Additionally, all students on HPU study abroad programs pay the HPU application fee of $500.
 This fee is not refundable once the student has been nominated to study abroad.